 Scott wants to know about how, during the development of The Planet D, Deb and Dave made use of a publicist.
 Dave replies that it was an expensive, but very worthwhile step to raise their profile and get a foothold to market their brand.
 Scott follows up by asking at what point were they actually able to make a full time living traveling and documenting their journey via The Planet D. Deb explains it was a good two years and that it helped to have some savings and a good plan.
 She warns that fresh-out-of-college travel bloggers would have had difficulty doing what they were able to do because of their savings.
 Dave says it was two years before they even started to make money, and then it was just enough to sustain them for a month at a time.

 According to their website, it was a five-week trip to Thailand that saved their marriage, and Scott asks what it was about that trip that put the spark back in their marriage.
-For the response to this and the following questions, listen to Talk Travel Asia, Episode 22: The Planet D!

 - I’m sure while what you do seems glamorous, there are some trade-offs.
 What are some of those things?